 Dear Dr. Thomas,

-We have submitted a revised version of MC-ORIG-22-093 “Is Discriminability a Requirement for Reactivity?
+Dr. Mark Huff and I have submitted a revised version of MC-ORIG-22-093 “Is Discriminability a Requirement for Reactivity?
 Comparing the Effects of Mixed vs. Pure List Presentations on Judgment of Learning Reactivity” for your consideration.
-We are glad that the manuscript was viewed as “well-written” and “methodologically sound” and, further, are particularly encouraged that this set of studies was viewed as being “valuable for scientific advancement.”
-In our responses below, we list each reviewer’s comments and cite page numbers when referencing specific changes to the manuscript.
+We are heartened to see that you and the reviewers viewed our manuscript “well-written,” “methodologically sound,” and were particularly encouraged that this set of experiments was deemed “valuable for scientific advancement.”
+Below, we list each reviewer’s comments and our responses and include page numbers when referencing specific changes to the manuscript.
 To facilitate review, all primary modifications to the manuscript have been made using blue-colored font.
-We look forward to your response and hope that this revised version of our manuscript is now suitable for publication in Memory & Cognition.
+We look forward to your response and hope that our revised manuscript is now suitable for publication in Memory & Cognition.

 Sincerely,